go-sprout/sprout/docs/migration-from-sprig.md

 {% hint style="success" %}
 **Migration Tip**

-You can learn mote about the safe strategy here: [safe-functions.md](features/safe-functions.md "mention")
+You can learn more about the safe strategy here: [safe-functions.md](features/safe-functions.md "mention")
 {% endhint %}

 ### 4. **Function Aliases**